-Certain waste may sometimes be classified in a set category but managed using another management solution due to other characteristics (for example its chemical composition or its physical properties).
+Waste may sometimes be classified in a set category but managed using another management solution due to other characteristics (for example its chemical composition or its physical properties).

-Radioactive half-life -
+Radioactive half-life

-Radioactive half-life expresses the time it takes for the initial activity of a given radionuclide to be halved.
+Radioactive half-life expresses the time it takes for the initial radioactivity of a given radionuclide to be halved.
 A distinction is drawn between:

-- very short-lived waste (VSLW), which contains radionuclides with a half-life of less than 100 days.
-This can only be directed to a conventional waste management solution after a period of - more than ten times the radionuclide half-life, i.e. around three years; - short-lived (SL) waste, whose radioactivity comes mainly from radionuclides - with a half-life less than or equal to 31 years; - long-lived (LL) waste, which contains a significant quantity of radionuclides with a half-life of more than 31 years.
+- very short-lived waste, which contains radionuclides with a half-life of less than 100 days.
+It can only be directed to a conventional waste management solution after a period of more than ten times the radionuclide half-life, i.e. around three years; - short-lived waste, whose radioactivity comes mainly from radionuclides with a half-life less than or equal to 31 years; - · long-lived waste, which contains a significant quantity of radionuclides with a half-life of more than 31 years.